DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Practising the techniques that will help our clients

-Pleasure is the good feeling we get in response to drugs, food, sex, other stimulants and some behaviour.
+Pleasure is the good feeling we gain in response to stimulants, food, sex and some behaviour.
 Pleasure is driven by the release of various neurotransmitters throughout the brain.

 There is a specific hormone released which is associated with pleasure and reward.